rafavirginio/rafavirginio/README.md

 ### Hi there 👋

 My name is Rafael Virginio, I'm from São Paulo, Brazil.
-Technology enthusiast and looking for an opportunity in the web development area.
+Technology enthusiast.
 Recently graduated in Analysis and Systems Development with engagement in front-end.

 #### Never stop learning!💭